Richard-Lynch/DSA_Anton/tutorials/tutorial_2.md

     "orko"
     "princess adora"

-7. calculate the _load_ of the hash table.
+7. calculate the _load_ of the hash table. give 2 reasons why table load is useful information.

 8. calculate average time complexity _T_ for the searches in Q(6).